Boeheim's 'best season' comes to bitter end with son benched

 Still, Jim Boeheim felt Buddy was hit with the maximum penalty: suspended for a postseason game when there was no guarantee he would get to play again.

-Jimmy Boeheim spent his first four years in college at Cornell, becoming a one of the best players in the Ivy League team before transferring as a graduate student to Syracuse this season.
+Jimmy Boeheim spent his first four years in college at Cornell, becoming one of the best players in the Ivy League before transferring as a graduate student to Syracuse this season.

 He proved a capable ACC player, too, and his final college game might have been the best of his career.